MiningSoftware/SmartMinerPRO/README.md

 DevFee & Donations:
 ===================

-SmartMinerPRO (SMP/) is completely free software.
+SmartMinerPRO (SMP) is completely free software.
 This does not apply to built-in programs for mining (miners).

 Command line options: